Viborg, South Dakota

 Viborg (/vaɪˈbɜːrg/; VY-burg) is a city in Turner County, South Dakota, United States.
 The population was 814 at the 2020 census.

 History

 Founded by Danish Americans, the city is named after the Danish city of Viborg.
 The area was first settled by Danish migrants in the 1860s, founding a community known as Daneville.
 With the advent of the railway in 1893, a new settlement closer to the railway was created as Viborg.
 Viborg was incorporated as a city on August 25, 1903.

+On June 7th, 1965, an F4 tornado passed just north of the town, killing a farmer and damaging several buildings in the area.

 Geography

 According to the United States Census Bureau, the city has a total area of 0.40 sqmi, all land.